ngosuke/KeisukeNagao_hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 K﻿eisuke Nagao is a graduate student at the Bioelectronics group in MIT.
-His research interests include synthesis of new nanomaterials, especially magnetic nanoparticles, surface chemistry for biological applications
+His research interests include synthesis of new nanomaterials, surface chemistry for biological applications (e.g., systemic delivery and targeting), and neuromodulation.

-KAlice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}eisuk